 4. Read up on your oil’s terpene profile.

-A vital part of your hemp extract lies in its abundance of terpenes.
+A vital part of your hemp extract lies in its terpene profile.
 Terpenes are the molecules that give the taste and aromas to most of our favorite fruits, vegetables, and plants.
 There are over 55,000 types of terpenes that naturally occur in the environment and many of them show up in a variety of botanicals.

 Check out the most common terpenes found in cannabis and where else you might encounter them in nature: